osrsbox/osrsbox-db/README.md

 ### Monster JSON Example

 A description of the properties that each monster in the database can have is useful, but sometimes it is simpler to provide an example.
 Below is a full example of a monster, specifically the _Abyssal demon_ monster.
+Please note that the number of item `drops` key data has been reduced to make the data more readable.

 ```
 {